fluffy-kaiju/scape-and-run-bot/README.md

 # scape-and-run-bot

-A Scape and Run: Parasites dicord webhook to alert phases
+A Scape and Run: Parasites discord webhook to alert phases

+## Dev

 To test the RCON use this